dann1/one-deploy/arch_ha.md

 * The front-ends may run as virtual machines.
 You need to provision those directly from libvirt/QEMU or any other virtualization platform.
 * The OpenNebula services will be reached through a Virtual IP (VIP).
 This IP will float to the active leader automatically.
 * This configuration is compatible with any storage configuration [shared](arch_single_shared) or [local](arch_single_local)
 * The front-ends needs to share the image repository.
-You need to mount the NFS share
+You need to mount the NFS share, then include the mount point in the inventory file as described in the [shared](arch_single_shared) or [local](arch_single_local) guides.

 <p align="center">
 <img src="images/arch_ha.png" width="60%">